roadtripgames/boiler-demo/README.md

 brew install supabase/tap/supabase
-supabase login # and follow instructions to add token supabase link --project-ref YOUR_PROJECT_REF_HERE # get from your console
+supabase login # and follow instructions to add token supabase link --project-ref YOUR_PROJECT_REF_HERE # get from your console supabase start
+# Fill in your .env.local with the "anon key" from running `supabase start`
 ```

 ## Deployment setup